Complete complementarity relations and its Lorentz invariance: Relativistic settings

 which is an entangled state between all degrees of freedom.
 In this case, the resource consumed to generate entanglement of the spins of the particles is the bipartite coherence of the reduced momentum-momentum density matrix of the particles A and B

 where t.c. stands of transpose conjugated.
-In Figs. \ref{fig:4d}, \ref{fig:4e} we plotted the coherence and the linear entropy of $\rho_{\Lambda p, \Lambda p}$ as a function of $\phi$, where $S_l(\rho_{\Lambda p, \Lambda p})$ is measuring the entanglement of $\rho_{\Lambda p, \Lambda p}$ as a whole with rest of the degrees of freedom.
-Meanwhile, the concurrence measure \cite{Wootters} $E$ of $\rho_{\Lambda p, \Lambda p}$ decreases monotonically with Wigner angle, which means the momentum-momentum entanglement decreases with $\phi$, once $E(\rho_{\Lambda p \Lambda p}) = \sqrt{2 C_{hs}(\rho_{\Lambda p \Lambda p})}$ .
+In Fig. \ref{fig:4d}, we plotted the coherence and the linear entropy of $\rho_{\Lambda p, \Lambda p}$ as a function of $\phi$, where $S_l(\rho_{\Lambda p, \Lambda p})$ is measuring the entanglement of $\rho_{\Lambda p, \Lambda p}$ as a whole with rest of the degrees of freedom.
+Meanwhile, the concurrence measure \cite{Woott} $E$ of $\rho_{\Lambda p, \Lambda p}$ decreases monotonically with Wigner angle, which means the momentum-momentum entanglement decreases with $\phi$, once $E(\rho_{\Lambda p \Lambda p}) = \sqrt{2 C_{hs}(\rho_{\Lambda p \Lambda p})}$ .
 In addition, Figs. \ref{fig:4a}, \ref{fig:4b} and \ref{fig:4c} represent the behavior of the different aspects of the spin of particle A. The aspects of the spin of particle B display similar behavior.
-It's worth emphasizing that it is not the entanglement between spin-spin that increases, but the entanglement of the spin of one of the particles with all the other degrees of freedom.
-In \cite{Adami}, the authors discuss the generation of entanglement between spin-spin of two particles under Lorentz boost.
+It is worth emphasizing that it is not the entanglement between spin-spin that increases, but the entanglement of the spin of one of the particles with all the other degrees of freedom.
+In Ref. \cite{Adami}, the authors discussed the generation of spin-spin entanglement for two particles under Lorentz boosts.
 Meanwhile, the momentum state of particles A and B are given by $\rho^A_{\Lambda p} = \rho^B_{\Lambda p} = \frac{1}{2}(\ketbra{\Lambda p} + \ketbra{- \Lambda p})$, which implies that $S_l(\rho^j_{\Lambda p}) = 1/2$, $j = A, B$, and the overall entanglement between the momentum of particle A (B) with rest of the system does not change under the Lorentz boost, even though the entanglement of momentum-momentum decreases.
 Hence, in this case, the entanglement of the momentum of particle A (B) is redistributed among the others degrees of freedom.
 For $\phi = 0$ (no boost), just the momentum of the particles are entangled.
 In the limit $\phi = \pi/2$, the momentum of the particles are entangled with the spins, therefore the entanglement of momentum-momentum has to decrease.

-In contrast, we also can redistribute entanglement to generate coherence in the spin states of the particles A and B. For instance, let's consider the following two-particle states in $\mathcal{O}$
+In contrast, we also can redistribute entanglement to generate coherence in the spin states of the particles A and B. For instance, let us consider the following two-particle states in $\mathcal{O}$

 with the momentum of the particles along the $y$-axis.
 Now, for a boosted frame $\mathcal{O}$' along the $z$-axis, the Wigner rotation is given by Eq. (\ref{eq:wigrot}) imposing $\theta = \pi/2$.
 Hence,